Vishal12102003/Bank_Data_Analysis-SQL/README.md

 ## 💡 Problem Statement

 Banks face challenges in understanding:
-- Which branches or demographics yield the highest loan revenue.
+- Which branches or demographics yield the highest loan revenue?
 - The rate of default and delinquency across portfolios.
 - The effectiveness of different loan products and terms.
 - Operational inefficiencies in loan disbursement and collection.